Cogosense/LicensedContractorDemo/README.md

 8. An attribute set name cannot be changed - the record has to be deleted and recreated with the new name.

+9. The Attribute Editor only correctly handles types of "text" and "key".
+Support for the other types has not been coded yet.

+10. The description field in each attribute is currently not used.
+The plan is to use it as a tooltip for each field.